Battle of Megara: Background

 Athens then set up a fort on Salamis, near Nisaia, and created shipping blockades.
 The blockades delayed imports of food and supplies to Megara.
 Megarians still had control of Pagae, but Megara was effectively isolated from the western food supplies.
 Unable to produce normal proportions of food, the situation in Megara began to become dire.

-Unrest in Megara

 Urged by the Megarian oligarchy in 429, the Peloponnesian fleet attacked the Athenian fort at Salamis.
 Unknown to the Peloponnesians, the attack was revealed to Athens by beacon lights.
 Athens dispatched a fleet from the Athenian port of Piraeus.
 The Peloponnesian attack was abandoned because the Megarian ships were in a state of disrepair.

 Under the rule of the pro-Spartan and pro-Corinthian oligarchy, Megara lost the port city of Minoa to Athens in 427, was a contributing factor in more civil unrest.
 Megarian revolutions against the oligarchy began shortly after and Megara became democratic.

 The oligarchy were exiled.
 Many exiles were permitted by Sparta to inhabit the Boeotian town of Plataea for a year2.
 Boeotia separated Megara and Athens with high mountains ranges in the north1.
 The Spartans were then able to prevent interactions between Megarian Democrats and Athenians on Minoa2.